 The consolidated financial statements include the accounts of the Minnesota State University, Mankato Foundation and its 100%-owned subsidiary, Maverick Philanthropic Properties, LLC.
 All significant intercompany accounts and transactions would be eliminated in consolidation.
-There were no intercompany accounts or transactions during the year ended June 30, 2015 and 2014.
+There were no intercompany accounts or transactions during the year ended June 30, 2016 and 2015.
 Unless otherwise noted, these consolidated entities are hereinafter referred to as "the Foundation".

 Maverick Philanthropic Properties, LLC (LLC) was formed during the year ended June 30, 2014.
 All of the property and equipment of Minnesota State University, Mankato Foundation was transferred to the LLC at that time (see Note 4).
 Going forward any donations or purchases of property, plant and equipment will be transacted through the LLC.
-There was property donated during the year ended June 30, 2014 that was being held for sale.
-The asset held for sale is included in the statement of financial position and was \$287,906 for the year ended June 30, 2014.
-The asset held for sale was sold during the year ended June 30, 2015.
+Donated property held for sale of \$287,906 was sold during the year ended June 30, 2015.